 During the closing reception, students from the Department of Theatre and Music performed a selection from the new musical “The Suffragist,” by Nancy Hill Cobb, professor of music, composition and theory at the University of Northern Iowa.

 Events will continue around the state throughout the 2020 calendar year.
 They include providing a suffrage wagon for local summer festivals and parades and at the Iowa State Fair; local programming by colleges and universities, public libraries and local historical societies; a performance of “The Suffragist” at the University of Northern Iowa in June; dedications at designated Division I college women’s basketball games; commemorative resolutions passed by state and local governments; art displays; a women’s history calendar distributed by local credit unions; and other special events and activities.
 The year will culminate with a closing celebration in Coralville on Oct.
 9 hosted by the Iowa Women’s Foundation.
-For a schedule of events, check the events calendar on the Hard Won.
-Not Done. website.

 Member organizations include the League of Women Voters of Iowa and its local chapters; the AAUW of Iowa; the Iowa Office on the Status of Women; 50-50 in 2020; Women Lead Change; Iowa Women’s Foundation; the National 19th Amendment Society; NOW; the Iowa chapter of the Daughters of the American Revolution; NEXUS Women’s Executive Alliance; the University of Iowa; the University of Northern Iowa; Drake University; and Grinnell College.